 He and two partners formed Nemadi Advisors in 2000 to finance early stage businesses.
 In so doing, William became expert in such diverse sectors as London restaurants, flower retailing, natural insulation and building hotel chains.

-He is advisor to or director of organisations both public and private, including Cawston Press, a fast growing premium soft drinks brand, Samworth Brothers, a large, family owned food manufacturer and, main market listed investment trust, Keystone.
+He is advisory to or director of organisations both public and private, including Cawston Press, a fast growing premium soft drinks brand, Samworth Brothers, a large, family owned food manufacturer and, main market listed investment trust, Keystone.
 He is a Trustee of The Grosvenor Estate and director of Wheatsheaf, the holding company of Grosvenor’s non-property businesses which concentrates on, amongst others, agri-tech opportunities.
 He is a Trustee of Aldeburgh Music an internationally renowned art and music organisation most famous for the annual Aldeburgh Festival.

 He farms organically and conventionally in East Anglia.
-He is an active environmentalist and a campaigner for better food and rural issues, and was convenor of David Cameron’s Quality of Life Commission on Food.
+He is an active environmentalist and a campaigner for better food and rural issues, and was convener of David Cameron’s Quality of Life Commission on Food.